omnitrogen/enigma/README.md

 Or you can find the GUI version in the gui folder, and run it by typing <code>python enigma-gui.py</code> (you may use <code>python3</code> instead of <code>python</code>) :tada:

 Have fun! :panda_face:

-(use it as you want, no license and other stuff...) :boom: